 For those used to finishing points at the net, it’s hard to knock this racquet for being anything but reliable.

-Reviewing Other Versions of the Yonex Vcore Pro
+Reviewing Other Versions of the Yonex Percept

 Model | Technical Differences | Result In Performance |